Z-P-J/MobileInteractiveClass/web/assets/global/plugins/amcharts/amstockcharts/plugins/export/README.md

 ## Changelog

 ### 1.0.4
-* Considering classNamePrefix (dont't forget to adapt export.css)
+* Considering classNamePrefix (dont't forget to adapt exportBean.css)
 * Added: safety delay on print restore to ensure capturing the canvas

 ### 1.0.3